ZHANG6478/A-HLFDM/README.md

 ## Method Overview

-A-HLFDM is a frequency-aware forecasting framework designed for highly volatile and non-stationary time series.
-The framework follows five stages:
+A-HLFDM follows a five-stage pipeline:

 1. **Data Preprocessing**
-   The raw time series is processed using a causality-preserving pipeline.
-Temporal descriptors (e.g., trailing statistics and differences) are constructed based only on historical observations, and anomalous values are detected using an Isolation Forest.
-Detected anomalies are corrected using a strictly causal strategy (e.g., trailing median), ensuring robustness without introducing look-ahead bias.
+   The raw series is purified using a causality-preserving procedure.
+Temporal features are constructed from historical data, anomalies are detected via Isolation Forest, and corrected using a strictly causal strategy.

-2. **Adaptive VMD Optimization and Decomposition**
+2. **Adaptive VMD Decomposition**
-   The purified series is decomposed into intrinsic mode functions (IMFs) using Variational Mode Decomposition (VMD).
-Key hyperparameters (e.g., the number of modes and bandwidth penalty) are automatically selected via a data-driven optimization process that jointly considers reconstruction accuracy and modal regularity.
+   The series is decomposed into intrinsic mode functions (IMFs) using VMD, with key hyperparameters selected automatically through data-driven optimization.

 3. **High–Low Frequency Partitioning**
-   The extracted IMFs are characterized by both energy and frequency features.
-After sorting by frequency, a cumulative energy criterion is applied to partition IMFs into low-frequency (trend-dominated) and high-frequency (fluctuation-dominated) components.
+   IMFs are sorted by frequency and partitioned into low- and high-frequency groups based on a cumulative energy criterion.

 4. **Frequency-Aligned Forecasting**
-   Forecasting models are assigned according to frequency characteristics:
-   - Low-frequency components are modeled using regression-based approaches to capture smooth demand evolution.
-   - High-frequency components are modeled using dependency-aware models to capture short-term fluctuations.
+   Low-frequency components are modeled using regression-based approaches, while high-frequency components are modeled using dependency-aware models under a rolling one-step-ahead scheme.
-   Forecasting is performed in a rolling one-step-ahead manner with causality preserved.

 5. **Forecast Reconstruction**
-   The final prediction is obtained by linearly aggregating the forecasts of all IMFs.
-This reconstruction preserves multi-scale information and integrates long-term trends with short-term variations.
+   Final predictions are obtained by linearly aggregating component-wise forecasts.

-This design enables effective modeling of mixed-frequency dynamics and provides an accurate, stable, and interpretable solution for forecasting volatile time series.
+This pipeline enables effective modeling of mixed-frequency dynamics for accurate, stable, and interpretable forecasting.

 ---